LINCS-pipelines/pccse/README.md

 P100processGCTMaster("LINCS_P100_DIA_Plate53_annotated_minimized_2017-08-30_09-40-00.gct",log2=FALSE)

 ```
-It generated two backup files for the input files and two processed or level 4 data from the examples in the same folder.
+It generates two backup files for the input files and two processed or level 4 data from the examples in the same folder.

 ---
 ### Please be advised